-- 3. A survey of athletes revealed that for their minor aches and pains, 30 used aspirin, 50 used ibuprofen, and 15 used both.
-All surveyed athletes used at least one of the two painkillers.
-How many athletes were surveyed? - 4.
-A study of 150 high school students found that 25 reported having a previous concussion or head injury, 52 reported experiencing mental illness, and 15 reported both outcomes.
-How many students did not report either outcome? - 5.
-A survey of 100 students at Ryerson University finds that 50 subscribe to Netflix, 40 subscribe to Amazon Prime, and 30 subscribe to Disney+.
+- 5. A survey of 100 students at Toronto Metropolitan University finds that 50 subscribe to Netflix, 40 subscribe to Amazon Prime, and 30 subscribe to Disney+.
 Of these, 15 subscribe to both Netflix and Amazon Prime, 10 to both Amazon Prime and Disney+, 10 to both Netflix and Disney+, and 5 have all three subscription services.
 Draw a Venn diagram and determine the following: - a.
 The number of students subscribing to Amazon Prime but not the other two streaming services. - b.
 The number of students subscribing to Netflix or Amazon Prime but not Disney+. - c.
 The number of students not subscribing to any of these services.